Philosocode/philosocode-blog/collections/_webhero/html/5-text-tags-1/lesson.md

 All the `<h1>` elements should show up properly.<br>
 There's nothing stopping you from using `<h1>` everywhere.<br>
 Why only 1 then?<br>
-You'll find out soon (in the next lesson, to be exact).
+You'll find out in a few lessons when we cover "semantic" HTML!
 {% endtoggle %}